Boen97/BackStore/notes/computer-network/Chapter-3-3-UDP.md

 - when packet loss are low, and some organizations bloking UDP traffic for security reasons, TCP becomes more and more popular.
 - because UDP has no congestion control, which are bad for network enviroment, and will crowding out TCP sessions.

+### UDP Segment Structure

+four fields + application data
+1. four fields
+   1. Source Port
+   2. Desc.Port
+   3. Length (header + data)
+      every UDP segament could have different size
+   4. Checksum
+      used by the receiving host to check whether has errors during the transfer
+2. application data

+### UDP Checksum
+> provides for error detection. determine whether bits within the UDP segament have been altered.